ywgx/ki/README.md

 1. ki -s Select the kubernetes to be connected ( if there are multiple ~/.kube/kubeconfig*,the kubeconfig storage can be kubeconfig-hz,kubeconfig-sh,etc. )
 2. ki k8s.ns Select the kubernetes which namespace in the kubernetes ( if there are multiple ~/.kube/kubeconfig*,this way can be one-stop. )
 3. ki List all namespaces
-4. ki xx List all pods in the namespace ( if there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, grep: XXX filters the query
+4. ki xx List all pods in the namespace ( if there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, select: XXX filters the query

-         grep: index l ( [ l ] Print the logs for a container in a pod or specified resource )
+         select: index l ( [ l ] Print the logs for a container in a pod or specified resource )
-         grep: index l 100 ( Print the logs of the latest 100 lines )
+         select: index l 100 ( Print the logs of the latest 100 lines )
-         grep: index l xxx ( Print the logs and filters the specified characters )
+         select: index l xxx ( Print the logs and filters the specified characters )
-         grep: index r ( [ r ] Rollout restart the pod )
+         select: index r ( [ r ] Rollout restart the pod )
-         grep: index o ( [ o ] Output the [Deployment,StatefulSet,Service,Ingress,Configmap,Secret].yml file )
+         select: index o ( [ o ] Output the [Deployment,StatefulSet,Service,Ingress,Configmap,Secret].yml file )
-         grep: index del ( [ del ] Delete the pod )
+         select: index del ( [ del ] Delete the pod )
-         grep: index cle ( [ cle ] Delete the Deployment/StatefulSet )
+         select: index cle ( [ cle ] Delete the Deployment/StatefulSet )
-         grep: index e[si] ( [ e[si] ] Edit the Deploy/Service/Ingress )
+         select: index e[si] ( [ e[si] ] Edit the Deploy/Service/Ingress )
-         grep: index c5 ( [ c5 ] Set the Deploy/StatefulSet replicas=5 )
+         select: index c5 ( [ c5 ] Set the Deploy/StatefulSet replicas=5 )

 5. ki xx d List the Deployment of a Namespace
 6. ki xx f List the StatefulSet of a Namespace